-In 2006, MBA merged with its sister non-profit, Youth Horizons, founded by Andrew Getz and Soren Gordhammer.
-The following year, MBA merged with another nonprofit that served at risk youth, Vision Youthz, founded by Dr. Kyra Bobinet.
-MBA is the result of the merger of these three organizations, with a combined 23 years of experience serving at-risk youth through inner awareness practices.
+In 2006, MBA merged with its sister non-profit, Youth Horizons, and the following year, we merged with another nonprofit that served at risk youth, Vision Youthz.
+MBA is the result of the merger of these three organizations, with a combined 30 plus years of experience serving at-risk populations through inner-awareness practices.

 For the following decade, MBA continued to provide groups and trainings in a variety of settings to a variety of demographics, including detention facilities and schools in Alameda, San Mateo, Contra Costa, Santa Cruz, and San Francisco counties.
 Around this time was when MBA began offering trainings for correctional officers, police departments, and clinicians as a way to increase systemic change and MBA’s reach.

 In 2011, MBA embraced a more evidence-based approach, adding several licensed clinicians (psychologists and marriage family therapists) to our staff as well as board of behavioral sciences supervision in the State of California.